jaccomoc/jactl/docs/pages/language-guide.md

 ### Regex Substitution

-Jacsal supports regex substitution where substrings in the source string that match the given pattern are replaced with a supplied substitution string.
+Jactl supports regex substitution where substrings in the source string that match the given pattern are replaced with a supplied substitution string.
 The same regex match operator `=~` is used but the right-hand side now has the form `s/pattern/subst/mods` where `pattern` is the regex pattern, `subst` is the substitution string, and `mods` are the optional modifiers: